CMU-313/CMU-313.github.io/docs/projects/P1/index.md

 You should then see the `@types/[packagename]` added to your `package.json` file.

-!!! info "GitHub Actions Packages"
+!!! note "GitHub Actions Packages"
 	To make sure your GitHub Actions also install the correct packages, you should copy the `package.json` file to `install/package.json`.